alco-company/mortimer-bellis/WORKLOG.md

 * bug in listing grouped_by on index
 * prepare sorting on resource_class - default by :name
 * list punched_at
+* notice how not to add time and material on one registration

 ### 01/11/2024